qor/qor/example/tutorial/bookstore/README.md

 #### Meta Module - Controlling display and editable fields in the admin

 Go to [http://localhost:9000/admin/books](http://localhost:9000/admin/books).
-Now comment the following line from [resources.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/resources/resources.go)
+Look for the following line from [resources.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/resources/resources.go)

-	book.IndexAttrs("ID", "Title", "AuthorNames", "FormattedDate", "DisplayPrice")
+	book.IndexAttrs("ID", "Title", "Authors", "FormattedDate", "Price")

-and reload the books admin page.
+and change `FormattedDate` to `ReleaseDate`

 ![qor_admin_books2](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_admin_books2.png)

-You will see a much more crowded list: We had 5 attributes `"ID", "Title", "AuthorNames", "FormattedDate", and "DisplayPrice"`. `Id`, `Title`, and `ReleaseDate` are defined on our `Book` model, but the others are not.
-For the Authors field you only see a list of References to the `Author` objects - something like `[0xc208161bc0]`.
-We want the list of author names devided by `,` instead.
-You can achieve that by defining a `Meta` field:
+We are getting the value of the `Book.ReleaseDate`.
+We want to show the date only so we define a `Meta` field:

 	book.Meta(&admin.Meta{
-		Name:  "AuthorNames",
+		Name:  "FormattedDate",
-		Label: "Authors",
+		Label: "Release Date",
 		Valuer: func(value interface{}, context *qor.Context) interface{} {
-			// log.Println("LOCALE:", context.MustGet("locale"))
-			// log.Println("ctxt", context)
-			if value == nil {
-				return value
-			}
 			book := value.(*Book)
-			if err := context.GetDB().Model(&book).Related(&book.Authors, "Authors").Error; err != nil {
-				panic(err)
-			}

-			var authors string
-			for i, author := range book.Authors {
-				if i >= 1 {
-					authors += ", "
-				}
-				authors += author.Name
-			}
-			return authors
+			return book.ReleaseDate.Format("Jan 2, 2006")
 		},
 	})

 We define a `Meta` field for the `book` `Resource`.
-It's internal name is "AuthorNames", which we use in `book.IndexAttrs()` to use it in our admin book listing.
-The `Label` is what goes into the table header and the `Valuer` is a function that will return the display value we want - in our case the comma separated list of author names.
+It's internal name is "FormattedDate", which we use in `book.IndexAttrs()` to use it in our admin book listing.
+The `Label` is what goes into the table header and the `Valuer` is a function that will return the display value we want - in our case the formatted date that does not include the time.

 ##### Editable and Create fields